run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 __Important best practice:__ As a rule, the sum of the Project allocation should be equal to the number of GPUs in the cluster.

+### Controlling Over-Quota Behavior

+By default, the amount of over-quota available for Project members is proportional to the original quota provided above.
+The [Run:AI scheduler document](../../Researcher/scheduling/the-runai-scheduler.md) provides further examples which show how over-quota is distributed amongst competing Projects.

+As an administrator, you may want to disconnect the two parameters.
+So that, for example, a Project with a high __quota__ will receive little or no __over__-quota.
+To perform this:

+* Under `General | Settings` turn on the `Enable Over-quota Priority` feature
+* When creating a new Project, you can now see a slider for over-quota priority ranging from `None` to `High`

 ## Working with Projects

 ### Create a new Project

 !!!
 Note
-    In order to be able to manipulate Projects, you must have _Editor_ access.
+    To be able to manipulate Projects, you must have _Editor_ access.
 See the "Users" Area

 *   Login to the Projects area of the Run:AI Administration user interface at [https://app.run.ai/projects](https://app.run.ai/projects){target=_blank}
 *   On the top right, select "Add New Project"